 When Should You Apply For An Education Loan

-One mistake I see often is waiting too long.
+One mistake I see often with Education Loans to study in UK is waiting too long to apply.

 Ideally, you should start the loan process right after receiving an unconditional offer letter.